zhenhua-cai/SimplePlanet/README.md

-# Sample planet
+# Simple planet
-This is a sample program using openGL.
+This is a simple program using openGL.